toyanunal/Tennis-Outcome-Prediction-Thesis/README.md

 _6_exploratory_data_analysis.ipynb: Conducts exploratory data analysis to inform the modeling.

 Each notebook is documented with code, comments, and visualizations to explain the process.

+## Acknowledgments

+This research was supported by.
+Special thanks to [any individuals you wish to acknowledge].